john-science/john-science.github.io/_posts/2014-09-17-backpacking-gear-guide.md

 ![Pack Diagram](http://www.backpackinggear.net/wp-content/uploads/2009/09/Orizaba-and-mojave-Suspension.jpg)

-Unless you're an ultra-lightweight backpacker, you will want a pack with an internal frame.
-This offers the support you need to carry a lot of weight.
-Backpacks range in size from small (30 litres) to very large (80 litres).
-For short (~3 day) trips, most beginners start out with packs in the 40 to 60-liter range.
+You want a pack with an internal frame.
+They offers the support you need to carry a lot of weight.
+Backpacks range in size from 30 litres to over 100 litres.
+For short (2-4 day) trips, most beginners start out with packs in the 40 to 60-liter range.
 The important trade-off here is that a bigger pack can hold more things, but that will make it heavier.

 Modern packs have a huge variety of pockets, mesh things, straps, zippers and flaps.
 Of all these fancy extras, the most important is the slot inside that allows you to hold a water bladder.
 This allows you to sip water from a tube at any moment while you're walking.
 (Stay hydrated!)
 When selecting a water bladder for your bag (they're sold separately), get a 3-litre or maybe a 2-litre.
 Don't go smaller.
-I carry a 3-litre bag and a 1-litre bottle.
+I carry a 3-litre bladder and a 1-litre bottle.

-Finally, the fit is key.
+The fit is also really important.
 Try on your backpack in person, with weight in it, and wander around the store before you buy it.
 Adjusting a modern pack is easy once you get used to it, but is not immediately obvious.
 The most important thing to know is that the weight should be resting on your hips and not your shoulders.

 There is a nice description of how to adjust your new backpack [here](http://www.rei.com/learn/expert-advice/backpacks-adjusting-fit.html).

- * **TIP**: Get a pack with little pockets on the waste strap.
+ * **TIP**: Get a pack with little pockets on the waist strap.
 This is a great place to stash things you want easy access to, like snacks.
- * **TIP**: Get a pack with an air mesh, that way your back can breathe and you won't get that problem of a sweaty back sticking to your pack.
+ * **TIP**: Get a pack with an air mesh, that way your back can breathe and you won't get all sweaty and gross under your pack.
  * **TIP**: You can hang your sleeping bag or tent off the bottom of your pack.
 This will save you a lot of room inside.
  * **TIP**: Your pack will have a lot of straps on it.
 Learn what all of them are for.
 Most of them are useful.